 Brazos River Authority System Operations-The Brazos River Authority has applied for a water right that permits existing additional yield within their reservoirs, and new yield that can be achieved through operation of their reservoirs as a basin-wide system.
-Approximately 120,000 ac-ft/yr of this water was estimated to be available for customers in Region H in the 2006 plan..
+Approximately 120,000 ac-ft/yr of this water will be available for customers in Region H.